 Answer

-Apparently you have an older version of Tyre (5.212 or earlier).
+Apparently you have an older version of Tyre.
 Due to

 changes on the Google Maps server, it is no longer possible to use this